xiangwangdr/xiangwangdr.github.com/index.md

 ## Summary

-I am a Ph.D. currently working as an Lecturer at School of Petroleum Engineering, Changzhou University, China.
+I'm a Ph.D. currently working as an Lecturer at School of Petroleum Engineering, Changzhou University, China.
 I have significant experience working on problems related to oilfield development engineering.

 ---